 Ear decomposition Another essential part of our optimization strategy is to break cycles by removing edges.
 To this end, we use ear decompositions of cyclic graphs.
-A block may have multiple cycles that are not necessarily strongly connected; thus we first decompose blocks into their strongly connected components.
-Using Tarjan's algorithm (Tarjan, 1972) for this task, one gets as a byproduct a topological sort on the directed acyclic graph formed by the strongly connected components.
-This yield a sequence of nodes $r_1, \ldots, r_s$ that are used as entry points to each component.
+A block may have multiple cycles that are not necessarily strongly connected; thus we first decompose cyclic blocks into their strongly connected components.
+Topological sorting them yield a sequence of nodes r_1, \ldots, r_s that are used as entry points to each component.
 The next step is to break cycles.